North-East Greenland: Scoresbysund

 M/v Plancius is comfortable and nicely decorated, but is not a luxurious vessel.
 Our voyages in the Arctic and Antarctic regions are and will still be primarily defined by an exploratory educational travel programme, spending as much time ashore as possible.
 Read more about Plancius

-In the morning we sail along the ragged and glaciated Volquart Boons Coast.
-Here we may organise a zodiac cruise along one of the glacier fronts of this coast, and have our first landing near a glacier, like Maanegletsjer or in Vikingebugt.
-Later we land on Danmark Ø where there are the remains of an Inuit settlement abandoned around 200 years ago.
-The circular 'tent rings' of stones indicate the summer houses, while the winter houses can be seen closer to a small cape.
-The sites are well preserved, allowing entrances and even bear-proof meat caches to be identified.
-There are also grave sites.
-In the evening we continue our sailing through the beautiful fjords to the west, choked with icebergs.
+Today you reach Scoresbysund, sailing along the glaciated Volquart Boons Kyst.
+You may also enjoy a Zodiac cruise past one of the glacier fronts, along with a visit to the basalt columns and ice formations of Vikingebugt.
+The afternoon goal is to visit Danmark Island, where you find the remains of an Inuit settlement abandoned around 200 years ago.
+The circular stone tent rings indicate the summer houses, while the winter houses can be seen closer to a small cape.
+The sites are well preserved, with easy identifiable entrances, bear-proof meat caches, and grave sites.
+In the evening you continue sailing the berg-crowded fjords to the west.

 Disclaimer: This itinerary is dependent on sea and ice conditions.
 The final itinerary will be decided by the ship's captain and your Expedition Leader to maximize opportunities.